Crazylegstoo/JQuickTake/README.md

 **classes/java/main/com/crazylegs/JQuickTake** contains all the app .class files compiled on JDK 17.0.
 Note that these have been tested with Java 17 and Java 22 runtimes.

 However, the built solution is only for Windows machines.
 I am confident that it can work on Linux and MacOS if you feel like compiling and configuring.
 I plan to do a Linux build once I get some time to focus on that.
-As for MacOS - I don't have a machine handy, but feel free to give it a try if you like.
+As for MacOS - I don't have an Apple computer handy, but feel free to give it a try if you like.

 To install JQuickTake on a Windows 10 or 11 machine, there are 2 options:

-**For Tech Civilians**: The easiest path is to simply download and execute the provided Windows installer ***JQuickTake-1.0.exe*** .
+**Option 1 - For Tech Civilians**: The easiest path is to simply download and execute the provided Windows installer ***JQuickTake-1.0.exe*** .
 This will install JQuickTake as well as a bundled Java JRE 17.0 runtime all in one package.
 JQuickTake will install into ***c:\Program Files\JQuickTake***, create a Start Menu entry, and put a nice icon on your Windows desktop.

-**For Tech Aficionados:** The slightly-more-work path is to download **distributions/app.zip** and unzip the file onto a Windows directory of your choosing.
+**Option 2 - For Tech Aficionados:** The slightly-more-work path is to download **distributions/app.zip** and unzip the file onto a Windows directory of your choosing.
 To fire up JQuickTake, you need to run ***Your Directory*\app\bin\app.bat**.
 The benefit of this option is that the application will run on top of whatever Java runtime you already have installed.
 Note the JQuickTake has been tested with Java 17 and Java 22 runtimes.

 ## Other Things You May Need

 **My QuickTake camera doesn't have a cable!**

 A brand new QuickTake was packaged with a serial cable that would let you plug the camera into your computer's serial port so that your QuickTake software could talk to your camera.
 For reasons I don't quite understand, the QuickTake cameras I've seen for sale online almost never include a cable.
-I'm guessing all those cables are hanging out in some inter-galactic lost-and-found with a billion odd socks and closet hangers.
+I'm guessing all those cables are hanging out in some intergalactic lost-and-found with a billion odd socks and closet hangers.

 But fear not!
 You can make your own cable (like I did) with a surplus DB9 serial cable, a DIN8 (aka S-Video) cable/plug. and some basic wiring/soldering skills.
 Here's an [overview of the cable](https://hackaday.com/2013/03/26/diy-6-serial-cable-for-vintage-apple-quicktake-cameras/), although the  link to the build instructions is long broken.
 But if you scroll all the way to the [bottom of this page](https://www.colino.net/wordpress/en/archives/2023/10/29/the-apple-quicktake-100-150-serial-communication-protocol/), you'll see a nice picture showing which pins are wired to which pins so you can build your own.
 And you can also find pre-built cables for sale [here](https://www.pccables.com/Products/70810) and [there](https://www.amazon.ca/Uxcell-a15101400ux0036-Female-Converter-Cable/dp/B01DKFB3PW/ref=sr_1_3?crid=30OXQJCYCR0V4&dib=eyJ2IjoiMSJ9.BpQMbzcIZ_5k8XpGGeJROobPsqXDV7Xkb3NQAe4V4qrkonszHC4ONxMpwz3bN3MRKf5FEwFHfSxebNoW6z47s2AZge0GcVPj1uQtIOZFMwbOIkwvwJI9TZ8WELHzu3D7yNt4Qd1WD8scHrDhec8Y4x-WxMTmrPncNslX3Z9XoakO3x8GM-t--XVrLaztL9zL_q0mDKD1WXZx4DmQK4Dhe-zTx1zxYrG7eMW_jLHvH6toR1pNvjU6YExegf4yHInOH9HNBQDBaVKawCZDjdjcH6oErBrbPJsgdj6qUYDMh98.ceGdz_T2HcNSVUBRmBe0Eo-yGKPdt3BxijeUaEb0mDk&dib_tag=se&keywords=db8%20din8%20cable&qid=1716229003&sprefix=db8%20din8%20cable,aps,111&sr=8-3) if you search around.